-But of course, it’s within this very arena that most critics contend (and I agree) Vincent Minnelli scores his greatest triumph.
-In convincing the actors not to play down to the material, to treat the characters, dialog, and situations seriously, he infuses this gossamer-light fairy tale with genuine warmth of emotion.
-The result is a sincerely sweet and touching family movie devoid of the usual mawkishness sentimentality.
+But of course, it’s within this very arena that most critics contend (and I agree) that Vincent Minnelli scores his greatest triumph.
+In convincing the actors not to play down to the material, to treat the characters, dialogue, and situations seriously, he infuses this gossamer-light fairy tale with genuine warmth of emotion.
+The result is a sincerely sweet and touching family movie devoid of the usual mawkishness and sentimentality.

 |The entire "Long-Distance Phone Call" sequence is hilarious.|

 A favorite scene in a film loaded with standout sequences